jetbrains-academy/rustlings-course/Understanding Ownership/Move Semantics/Intro/task.md

 ### Ownership and Functions

 The semantics for passing a value to a function are similar to those for assigning a value to a variable.
 Passing a variable to a function will move or copy, just as assignment does.
-Listing 4-3 has an example with some annotations showing where variables go into and out of scope.
+The example below has an example with some annotations showing where variables go into and out of scope.

 ```rust
     fn main() {